gevuong/aA-Games/sql.md

         - Benefits of laziness is that you can build complex queries by chaining query methods, which are not executed until it is finished being built and evaluated.
         - However, you can force querying a Relation by using load() or count().

+    - Useful Query Commands
+        - pluck
+            - returns an array instead of an ActiveRecord::Relation object, like `select`.
+            - converts a DB query into a Ruby array without needed to first construct an ActiveRecord::Relation.
+            - downside of this is that you cannot chain standard ActiveRecord queries to `pluck`.
+But you can first chain ActiveRecord queries, then append `pluck` afterwards.

 - N+1 queries
     - Lets say you want the **number** of comments per post by a User.
 You make 1 query to find the users post, and N queries by iterating through posts to find all of its comments.
     - This is very inefficient if you consider a User having 10,000 posts.
 You'd be making 10,000 queries!